 How to Use and Read the Four Primary Video Scopes

 When you’re color correcting and grading, it’s important to accurately assess your video signal.
 You need to know if you’re crushing the blacks in that night shot, clipping the whites in those clouds, and what exact hue and saturation that logo is.
 Your monitor may not be properly calibrated, so that can’t be trusted, and our eyes adapt to the image, so we can’t trust them either.
+This is where video scopes come in.

 We’ll cover the most used scopes—Waveform scopes (RGB, Luma, YC and RGB Parade), the Vector Scopes, and the Histogram—and look at practical uses of all of them.